Home About Us Newsletters Articles Forum Links

 To obtain further details email us by using the link on the toolbar (please state which section you are interested in).

-OO and O Railways
+Headquarters, Legion Way, N12 0QF OO and O Railways

 Gauge O Railway

 A new venture for NLSME is a modest O gauge layout at Headquarters site.
-The layout was relocated to NLSME when the members of Barnet MRC transferred en bloc to the club in 2009.
-The layout has a long history, being over 20 years old when Barnet MRC acquired it.
+The layout was relocated to NLSME, when the members of the Barnet MRC transferred en bloc to the club in 2009.
+The layout has a long history, being over 20 years old, when Barnet MRC acquired it.
 A reconfiguration to fit the available space is under way.
 The layout will be a modest branch line terminus to fiddle yard configuration on two levels and intended to give somewhere for any NLSME members to run their Gauge O locos and rolling stock.

 Slot Cars